Abnaxos/meldioc/docs/building-blocks.md

 }
 ```

-**Important:** Think twice or more before overriding a shared provision as
+**Important:** Think twice or more before overriding a singleton provision
-unshared.
-That's usually a very bad idea.
+as non-singleton.
+That's usually a very bad idea, because existing code may
+assume a singleton instance.

 ### Eager Loading and Context Startup